Family Geometridae Hodges # 6677

 This species looks very similar to Gueneria similaria.
 According to James Adams, G. similaria hasn’t been found in western Wisconsin, but that may be because it’s so similar to Cabera erythemaria.
 One of the differences is that the males of C. erythemaria have pectinate antennae.

-According to Les Ferge, another difference is that most G. similaria have a discal spot on the hindwing which is not present in C. erythemaria.
+According to Les Ferge, another difference is that most G. similaria have a discal spot on the underside of the hindwing which is not present in C. erythemaria.

 6/13/2016 I captured this individual and checked the underside of it’s wings.